jasonrute/lean_proof_recording/README.md

     ````

     (Further cleaning may be neccessary to properly handle missing values.)
 Each row (within a table) is uniquely keyed by the "filename" and "key" columns.

+## Customizations and Improvements

+The information traced by these tools may not be the information that another user needs.

+For that reason, these tools make it easy to add custom tracing code.
+The tracing code is stored in `lean_modifications`.
+Feel free to add additional traces (following the examples there).
+The best places to add new code are where it is labeled "BEGIN/END CUSTOMIZABLE CODE".

+Some additional ideas for tracing:

+* Trace goal, hypothesis, or parameter expressions into another form, e.g. as s-expressions (or other abstract syntax tree) or using the pp.all=true form
+* Trace type information about expressions or their parts.
+For example, knowing is an expression is of type Prop or not
+* Trace simp lemmas available in the environment

+All of these are fairly easy to add, but may slow down the time to trace all of mathlib.